 The template screen provides you with an Editor field for you to enter the Content that you wish to appear within your email.

-You can enter the text you desire, format it as required, add a tables/hyperlinks/bullet points to make the Content exactly how you wish to see it.
+You can enter the text you desire, format it as required, and add tables/hyperlinks/bullet points to make the content exactly how you wish to see it.

 Fig 9 - Template Content